andresebr/kumodd/README.md

 Kumodd downloads files and generates tables of meta-data from a specified Google Drive account.

-It can download files and/or generate a CSV file of meta-data.
 Files can be filtered by category, such as doc, image, or video.
 Meta-data columns may be selected in the configuration file.